ghostringsoft/ghostringsoft.github.io/_pages/GhostringHydraulics.md

 - pipe types (steel, pp) with absolute roughness and diameters;
 - calculation of pressure losses at local resistances;
 - linear pressure loss;
-- manual input of substance parameters;
+- manual input of substance parameters.
-- free.
+- open source.

 This is a pilot release of the app.
 If you are interested in improving the product, give us feedback!